Industrial Wiring Technician (IW11) Technical Certificate of Credit

 ELTR 1080

 This course introduces commercial wiring practices and procedures.
-Topics include: industrial safety procedures, the National Electrical Code, commercial load calculations, three-phase power systems, and fundamentals of AC motor control.
+Topics include: industrial safety procedures, the National Electrical Code, Principles of Grounding and Bonding, Commercial Services, three-phase power systems, and Electric Motor Fundamentals.

 ELTR 1090

 This course is a continuation of the study in commercial wiring practices and procedures.
-Topics include: transformer connections, an introduction to low voltage systems, conduit design and installation practices, and system design concepts.
+Topics include: conduit installation and system design concepts.

 3